Idiofyis/EasyBytecode/README.md

-# EasyBytecode
-Simplify bytecode manipulation with this library
+EasyBytecode simplifies the annoying steps required when working with Bytecode through the ASM library.
+Things like decompiling and compiling jars, refactoring, and structural analysis are made simple with this library.